mmamaev/timeboard/doc/source/doing_calculations.rst

 |count|         Count workshifts with the specified duty in the interval.

 |count_periods| How many calendar periods fit into the interval (duty-aware).

+|sum|           The sum of labels of workshifts with the specified duty.
 =============== ===============================================================

 .. |nth| replace:: :py:meth:`~timeboard.Interval.nth`